KonradStanski/MagpieCTF_ArchUsers_Writeup/the-smurfs-cipher/README.md

 On a scale of nanoseconds, these differences in times can divulge information about what the password is.
 The easiest information to divulge via a timing attack is the length of the password.

-Suppose I write some code to send one million values of `to_check` that are of length 1.
+Suppose I write some code to send one million values of `$to_check` that are of length 1.
 Then, I compute the average amount of time a request takes.
-I repeat this process for values of `to_check` that are of lengths 2, 3, 4, 5, 6, 7, and 8.
+I repeat this process for values of `$to_check` that are of lengths 2, 3, 4, 5, 6, 7, and 8.
 After sending my 8 million requests, I will have 8 averages.
 One of these averages should be noticeably larger than the others.
 Suppose our average for values of length 8 is the highest.